ludwigprager/ArgoCD-POC/README.md

 increment a version number in a git repository, demonstrate a reconciliation adn torn down again.

 A launcher script will
-- start a local git git-server (gitea) in docker-compose
+- start a local git-server (gitea) in docker-compose
 - start a local kubernetes cluster (k3d)
 - install ArgoCD
-- make ArgoCD install a number of example applications
+ArgoCD then installs the example applications that are referenced in [the manifest](./manifest/application.yaml.tpl)

 You can then access the ArgoCD ui and the example applications via ingresses using your browser.

 # Usage
-In [the configuration file of this POC](./set-env.sh) select either `multi-cluster` or `multi-tenancy`.
-## Starten
+Clone this repo an run the start script:

 ```
 git clone https://github.com/ludwigprager/ArgoCD-POC.git
 ./ArgoCD-POC/10-deploy.sh
 ```
+It will take a few minutes to to get the installation up and accessible.

 This command will print all URLs along with the admin password to log into ArgoCD:
 ```